WHAT IS UN SDG

 Aligning with SDG Goals and Targets

-Businesses cannot thrive in a world of poverty, inequality, unrest, and environmental stress.
+Businesses cannot thrive in poverty, inequality, unrest, and environmental stress.
 The SDGs are anticipated to generate at least US$12 trillion worth of market opportunities by 2030, which makes a strong business case for investing in opportunities aligned with the SDGs for investors and businesses.

 To help you achieve those goals, here are the 4 actionable tips for selecting the right outcomes, metrics and aligning them to SDG:

-This initiative is focusing on generating and leveraging private sector capital in delivering Sustainable Development Goals.
+This initiative focuses on generating and leveraging private sector capital in delivering Sustainable Development Goals.
 SDG Impact is in the process of refining the “SDG Impact Practice Assurance Standards for Private Equity Funds,” which include:

 - The Practice Assurance Standard for Private Equity